Gauls and Germans: Scenes from the Triumphal Arch of Orange (late first century BCE)

-Citation with stable link: Daniel Mitchell, 'Gauls and Germans: Scenes from the Triumphal Arch of Orange (late first century BCE),' Ethnic Relations and Migration in the Ancient World, last modified November 29, 2022, http://philipharland.com/Blog/?p=8888.
+Citation with stable link: Daniel Mitchell, 'Gauls and Germans: Scenes from the Triumphal Arch of Orange (late first century BCE),' Ethnic Relations and Migration in the Ancient World, last modified March 29, 2023, https://philipharland.com/Blog/?p=8888.

-The structure was built sometime during the reign of Augustus (27 BCE-14 CE) and was later restored under his successor Tiberius between 26-27 CE.
+Comments (by Daniel Mitchell): This triumphal arch (Arch of Orange) was built sometime during the reign of Augustus (27 BCE-14 CE) and was later restored under his successor Tiberius between 26-27 CE.
 The original Augustan phase of the monument honours veterans of Augustus’ second legion, who likely settled the colony of Arausio (ca. 35 BCE).
 The later Tiberian phase of the monument honours the military accomplishments of Germanicus Caesar against the Germanic tribes of the Rhineland between 13-15 CE.

-Comments (by Daniel Mitchell): The Gauls and Germans depicted on the arch of Orange are not clearly distinguishable from one another, since the majority of the “barbarian” figures are depicted in near identical Celtic fashion: nude, wearing a sword belt (baldric) around the waist, sometimes wearing a Montefortino helmet (i.e. a Gallic helmet design adopted by the Romans), and holding large Celtic-style shields.
-The Celtic-style attire worn by these “barbarian” figures on this monument are commensurate with Greco-Roman depictions of Celts between the late third and first centuries BCE (e.g. Dying Gauls, link).
+The majority of the figures are depicted in near identical fashion as the Romans pictured warrior Celts: nude, wearing sword belts around the waist, sometimes wearing a Montefortino helmets (i.e. a Gallic helmet design adopted by the Romans), and holding large Celtic-style shields.
+The Celtic-style attire worn by these Germans or Gauls are commensurate with Greek and Roman depictions of Celts between the late third and first centuries BCE (e.g. Dying Gauls, link).
 However, these figures on the arch include none of the visual features that would later come to define Germanic peoples on Roman coins and monuments between first and second centuries CE.
 An example of these later, Roman depictions of Germanic features is the so-called “Suebian knot”, a ubiquitous hairstyle worn by Germanic males and defined by a bun on the (right) side of the head.

 Despite the lack of distinction between Gauls and Germans on the arch, these “barbarians” do nonetheless reflect some of what we know about Gauls and Germans from other relatively reliable sources.
 To terrify their enemies, for instance, common Celtic warriors frequently went into battle in the nude, carrying limited protection in the form of shields and/or helmets to ward off blows from projectiles and close-quarters weapons.
 Noble Celtic warriors would have worn chain-mail armour (an invention often credited to the Celts), which we can see depicted amongst the spoils on the south-side relief panel (see the third image).
 Furthermore, the reliefs depicting “spoils” on the north and south sides of the monument include the boar standard often carried by Gauls into battle.
 The reliefs depicting victory trophies on the eastern side of the monument also include the “carnyx”, a long Celtic war-horn designed to look like a ferocious animal.